Roy Outram

 Alexander Roy Outram (19 February 1901 – 27 March 1987) was an Australian rules footballer who played with Collingwood and Richmond in the Victorian Football League (VFL).

 Outram was recruited from Kyabram, in the Goulburn Valley Football League.

+Outram won the 1927 - Goulburn Valley Football League goal kicking award.

 Brother of former St. Kilda and Carlton Football Club player Percy Outram.